Gyros007/project-odyssey-public/README.md

 # project-odyssey-public

+**This repository serves as a workspace to showcase the development progress, architecture, and features of my PRIVATE repository 'Project Odyssey', covering the entire lifecycle from planning and implementation to testing and deployment. **

 Independently developing a cross-platform application designed for Web, Android, and iOS, leveraging Firebase and Google Cloud Platform (GCP) for robust functionality, authentication, data analytics, machine learning, and DevOps.
 Built with Ionic to ensure a seamless and mobile-friendly user experience across all platforms.

 Project Odyssey focuses on trip creation, allowing users to build trips either using AI with the help of Gemini through Firebase Genkit or manually with ReactFlow, connecting places in a structured and intuitive way.

-This repository serves as a workspace to showcase the development progress, architecture, and features of the private repository 'Project Odyssey', covering the entire lifecycle from planning and implementation to testing and deployment.

 # 🔧 Tech Stack
 <p align="left">